|Date of Birth||29 December 1936, Brooklyn, New York, USA|

 Mini Bio (1)

-Mary Tyler Moore was born in Flatbush, Brooklyn, on December 29, 1936, though Moore's family relocated to California when she was eight.
+Mary Tyler Moore was born on December 29, 1936 in Flatbush, Brooklyn, to Marjorie (Hackett) and George Tyler Moore, a clerk.
+Her maternal grandparents were English immigrants, and her father was of English, Irish, and German descent.
+Moore's family relocated to California when she was eight.
 Her childhood was troubled, due in part to her mother's alcoholism.
 The oldest of three siblings, she attended a Catholic high school and married upon her graduation, in 1955.
 Her only child, Richie, was born soon after.

 A dancer at first, Moore's first break in show business was in 1955, as a dancing kitchen appliance - Happy Hotpoint, the Hotpoint Appliance elf, in commercials generally broadcast during the popular TV program The Adventures of Ozzie & Harriet (1952).
 She then shifted from dancing to acting, and work soon came, at first a number of guest roles on TV series, but eventually a recurring role as "Sam", Richard Diamond's sultry answering service girl, on Richard Diamond, Private Detective (1957), her performance being particularly notorious because her legs (usually dangling a pump on her toe) were shown instead of her face.